GentleCure Blog

 The moment you notice sunburn is when you should begin treating it.
 According to the CDC, the symptoms of sunburn usually begin around 4 hours after exposure, worsen within 24-36 hours, and resolve within 3-5 days.
 You’ll likely notice symptoms like red, warm, and tender skin, swelling, and blistering.
 Other symptoms, such as headache, fever,…Read More

 Eczema can sometimes be confused with skin cancer, because of the symptoms associated with the condition.
 Scaly patches, blisters, and other symptoms can alarm people with eczema, especially if these symptoms appear later in life.
-Only a dermatologist can be sure if you’re dealing with eczema or skin cancer.
+Only a dermatologist can be sure if you’re dealing with skin cancer or eczema.
 Keeping up with routine skin cancer…Read More

 What’s the Difference Between Dermatologist-Tested & Dermatologist-Approved?